 Resident Teaching Experiences

-UPMC Shadyside Residents have the opportunity to provide education to both undergraduate and medical students in a variety of settings.
-One program pairs a Resident with a third- or fourth-year CMU college student who has an interest in pursuing a career in medicine, and the students spend one-half day per week for six weeks shadowing the resident.
+UPMC Shadyside Family Medicine Residents can provide education to both undergraduate and medical students in a variety of settings.
+One program pairs a resident with a third- or fourth-year CMU college student who has an interest in pursuing a career in medicine.
+The students spend one-half day per week for six weeks shadowing the resident.
 Also, residents help to train medical students from various medical schools in both the in- and out-patient settings during their Family Medicine Clerkships and Acting Internships.
 Those schools include the University of Pittsburgh, Penn State Hershey Medical School, and the Philadelphia College of Osteopathic Medicine.
 Other opportunities for teaching are also available if the resident has a special interest and can be tailored to the resident’s career goals.
 Opportunities that prior residents have pursued include participating in Family Medicine clerkship skills sessions, presenting didactic sessions for medical students, and involvement with medical student pre-clinical courses.